vmware/pyvmomi/docs/vim/fault/VspanPortgroupPromiscChangeFault.rst

         `vim.fault.DvsFault`_

-  Thrown when changing a non-promiscous portgroup to promiscuous mode if any port in this portgroup is used as tranmistted source or dest ports in vspan session.
+  Thrown when changing a non-promiscuous portgroup to promiscuous mode if any port in this portgroup is used as tranmistted source or dest ports in vspan session.

 Attributes:

     portgroupName (`str`_)